Kent Online Parish Clerks

 If you have a source that is not covered by these types of sources, such as monumental inscriptions or photographs of monuments located inside a crypt or church, or in a churchyard not found on KAS, then, in that instance, a work covering those inscriptions would be very valuable to our readers.

-In respect of postal directories a work covering very specific groups of individuals over two or more directory years can be posted to the Kent OPC web site under the "Occupations" section.
+In respect of postal directories a work covering very specific groups of individuals over two or more directory years can be posted to the Kent OPC web site under "Occupations" in our "More Kent Data" section.
 In this regard, an enumeration of those involved in the beer and ale trades, doctors and midwives, as well as photographers operating throughout Kent and the years of their operation would be of great interest.
 Similarly, works enumerating the location of jails, hospitals, asylums, sanitariums and children's homes would also be of great benefit to our readers.

 You are responsible for maintaining backup copies of all of your original electronic data and works and ensuring that your data and works are protected from loss, damage or corruption.
 This can be achieved by archiving your data and works at least one time per week to floppy disk, CD-Rom or DVD, emailing it to a third party for safe-keeping or uploading it to a private independent storage web space.
 These precautions are to reduce the chance of the loss of all of your dedicated hard work.
 The entire Kent OPC project web site is routinely backed up to CD-Rom.
 Both of our efforts in preserving the integrity of our work and data should lessen the risk of a catastrophic loss of data should the web site become destabilized at any time and for any reason.